digidem/multi-core-indexer/README.md

 _Required_\
 Type: `(indexState: { current: 'idle' | 'indexing', remaining: number, entriesPerSecond: number }) => void`

-Event listener for the current indexing state
+Event listener for the current indexing state. `entriesPerSecond` is the current average number of entries being processed per second.
+This is calculated as a moving average with a decay factor of 5. `remaining` is the number of entries remaining to index.
+To estimate time remaining in seconds, use `remaining / entriesPerSecond`.

 ### indexer.on('indexing', handler)